DinhThienPhuc/project-euler/README.md

 # Project Euler Solutions

 - The solution (or algorimth) for each of problem in [Project Euler](https://projecteuler.net).
-- This repo uses Javascript, C, maybe Python and their libraries.
+- This repo uses Javascript, C, C++, maybe Python and their libraries.

 ## Example for isPalindromic() function

 ```Javascript
 var splitNumber = require('./splitNumber');